mdavidsaver/pyDevSup/documentation/interfaces.rst

 .. class:: DeviceSupport

-  ``DeviceSupport`` is not an actually class.
+  ``DeviceSupport`` is not a class.
 Rather it is a description of the methods which all Python device support instances must provide.
   These methods will be called during the course of IOC processing.

-  Execptions raised by these methods will be printed to the IOC console, but will otherwise be ignored.
+  Execptions raised by these methods are printed to the IOC console, but will otherwise be ignored.

   The module :mod:`devsup.interfaces` provides a Zope Interface